+Scoring Rationale: Discarding refers to target and non-target species that that are caught by the net and released back to the sea, either before or after being brought on board the fishing vessel.
+Operational discards occur when a fishing boat overfills its net or when and undesirable species mix is caught.
+Regulatory discards involve the release of fish species that are not allowed to be retained by management measures, such as in the US Fishery Management Plans.
+In a high-volume trawl fishery discarded fish are assumed to suffer 100% mortality.
+The list of discarded species can be assumed to be the same as the list of target and bycatch species (e.g. Agenda Item F.3.a from the 2008 STAR Panel).
+Thus the 60 SG is met.
 In the US there is qualitative information about the frequency of discarding, for example during the transfer of cod ends from catcher boats to processors.
 Discard events are categorized as a little, some, a lot (Steve Friese, NMFS Permitting).
 There was one well-publicized occurrence of dumping of catch because of high bycatch.
 A small segment of the fleet is responsible for discarding and efforts are underway to minimize such occurrences.
 In the US fishery, operational discards have been dropping.
 Attempts are being made to include the discards in TAC and bycatch limits.
 Shore-based boats that discard more than two baskets are expected to terminate the trip (Dana Mathews, NMFS Enforcement).
 The 80 SG is not met because there are not accurate estimates of the quantity of discards, particularly by catcher boats.

-All segments of the Canadian fishery have observer coverage from 10% minimum on catcher vessels to 100% observer coverage on JV vessels which are receiving fish from catcher vesses which allows discard rates to be estimated.
-Thus the 80 SG is met for the Canadian fishery.
-The fleet is IFQ, the Canadian fleet must land all fish and there is 100% dockside monitoring for product that is landed on-shore.
+All segments of the Canadian fishery have observer coverage from 10% minimum on catcher vessels to 100% observer coverage on JV vessels which are receiving fish from catcher vessels.
+The 80 SG is met for the Canadian fishery as discard rates can be estimated.
+The fleet is IFQ andmust land all fish where 100% of landed product is monitored dockside by independent, contracted monitors.
+In most years, the majority of product is landed shoreside and bycatch can be monitored directly.

-Condition: In two years provide proof that there is adequate monitoring of hake and bycatch discards in all fleet sectors (including catcher vessels delivering to motherships and shoreside processors) and provide a report which calculates and interprets discards.
+Condition (US Only): In two years, clients must provide proof that there is adequate monitoring of hake and bycatch discards in all fleet sectors (including catcher vessels delivering to motherships and shoreside processors) and provide a report which calculates and interprets discards.